 A short run 4 color screen printing project done as part of an independent study.
 Without access to a butterfly press, the registration was all done manually and the finished work is charmingly imperfect.

 A collaborative multimedia book created with 4 partners.
 Each group member was in charge of creating content to be produced with different printing methods under the theme of a space voyage.
 My first page is a Pantone offset nebula texture overlaid with a laser printing on transparency of constellations.
 My second contribution is a space suit diagram letterpressed with a photopolymer plate.

 Doris Album Art

-The gatefold LP became popular in the 1960’s but since has lost popularity except by necessity with double LPs.
+The gatefold LP became popular in the 1960’s but has since lost popularity except by necessity with double LPs.
 I decided to design a cover that utilized the absence of a disc in the left half of the gatefold by cutting away to reveal the inside of the opposite cover.
-The album is Earl Sweatshirt’s album Doris, an album that I enjoy and decided to create an unsolicited fictional LP cover for, as it has yet to see a vinyl release.
+The album is Earl Sweatshirt’s Doris, one that I thoroughly enjoy.

 For this project I took raw census data and created a poster that communicates the information more effectively and is also more visually stimulating.
 The information on the final piece is arranged in such a way that it resembles an hourglass shape, a symbol often used to represent the passage of time and the finite nature of human life.